nils-werner/owm-display/README.md

     index.html#!abcdef

-When using this site for any other spot, please edit the settings `position` in the file `js/loader.js`:
+When using this site for any other spot, please set the `position` argument in the URL:

-    position = "49.106389,10.987222";

-Then open the file in your browser.
+    index.html#!abcdef?position=41.145556,-73.995

+Please note that this will obviously not change the rain and lightning maps.

+Alternatively the API key may be given as an named argument:

+    index.html#!apikey=abcdef?position=41.145556,-73.995

+Any query string delimiter like

+    index.html#abcdef
+    index.html#!abcdef
+    index.html?abcdef

+is possible.

 ## Related Projects